Indiana Court Records

 What Cases Are Heard By Indiana Juvenile Courts?

-Juvenile courts have jurisdiction over delinquent offense and status offense, as the Indiana Justice System explains.
-Generally, a delinquent offense refers to the criminal offense committed by adults such as shoplifting, battery, driving without a license, driving under influence, murder, sex offenses, burglary, and other violent or property crimes.
+Under the Indiana Justice System, juvenile courts have jurisdiction over delinquent offense and status offenses.
+Generally, a delinquent offense refers to the criminal offense committed by adults such as shoplifting, battery, driving without a license, driving under the influence, murder, sex offenses, burglary, and other violent or property crimes.
 This list is not exhaustive and more acts are enumerated in IC 31–37–4–3.
 Status offenses are offenses unique to juveniles by virtue of age.
 Some of these include truancy from school, curfew violations, underage drinking, fireworks violation, and running away from home.

 Who Is Eligible To View Juvenile Records In Indiana?